buddhi-1997/Assignment2/README.md

 10)  make the commit with git commit.
 11)  Write a meaningful commit message (e.g. "Answers question 1")
 12)  check that your working directory is clean with git status
+13)  check that your commit succeeded as expected with git log